sauger92/listo_frontend/README.md

 ## Work to do by Simon

-- create a service to connect to the database (get the list of trip, add a new trip to the database)
 - click on a trip lead to the trip page
+- Sondages
+- Dates
+- Gestion de la nav bar en fonction de login

 ## Work to do by Lucas

-1) Login et registration : Done
-2) Routing : Done
-3) Style de login et Register
-4) Connexion avec FB
+- Connexion avec FB
+- Constitution du groupe
+- Comptes

+##Work to do
+1) create a service to connect to the database (get the list of trip, add a new trip to the database)